 - We have this highly-rated set.
 For some reason, my daughter only like the round floral design and did not like the square designs.
 She also said she wished there were beautiful Chinese characters.
 Therefore, I wish we bought this set with the Chinese words or this set with the cute mid-autumn festival decorations.

-- The downside is that it’s made of plastic.
+- The downside is that hand-pressure molds are made of plastic.

 Wood mooncake mold: